 Veterans face three common stereotypes that make transitioning into the civilian space more difficult.

-Veterans are heroes, but not the right hires
+Veterans are heroes, but not strategic assets to a corporation

-Officer military experience is more valuable than enlisted military experience in civilian professional space
+Officer military experience is more valuable than enlisted military experience in the civilian professional space

 On October 27, 2017, Edelman Intelligence released the results of its second Veteran’s Well-Being Survey of 3,197 U.S. veterans, non-veterans, employers and educators on their perceptions of veteran wellness, workforce readiness and employment.
 Although 76% of the employers surveyed want to hire more veterans, most have underlying misconceptions about veterans’ education levels, hard/soft skill set and potential for success.